DIGIEGGS/rn-country-code-picker/README.md

 ### `togglerContainerStyle`

-Style to apply to the toggler container container. (for ex. you can give absolute positioning to align it inside the input.)
+Style to apply to the toggler container.

 | Type      | Required |
 | --------- | -------- |